alifsemi/alif_LowPowerDemo_StandbyMode/README.md

 # About: Multicore Demo
-Ensembe dual-core demo for STANDBY Mode added:
+Ensembe dual-core demo for STANDBY Mode.
-    - RTSS-HE logs are on LP-UART (P7_6 and P7_7)
+  - RTSS-HE logs are on LP-UART (RX P7_6 and TX P7_7)
-    - RTSS-HP logs are on UART4 (P9_1 and P9_2)
+  - RTSS-HP logs are on UART4 (RX P12_1 and TX P12_2)

 At first power-on, both cores are booted by the Secure Enclave.
 Since the HP core detects no wake events, it powers down immediately.
 The HE